 - Are properties set up for all domains?
 GA4 tracks all your websites and apps.

 - Are you tracking all touchpoints, events, custom dimensions, conversions, and custom metrics that you also track in Universal Analytics?

 - If applicable, do you have e-commerce tracking set up?

 - Are all integrations with external platforms such as Google Ads, BigQuery and Google Search Console set up?

 Get familiar with Google Analytics 4

 Although the GA4 engine is more sophisticated and offers more options for combining key metrics and creating reports, we can certainly imagine that the transition to a completely new interface and redesigned dashboard will be difficult at first.

-We are happy to help you find your way around the new GA4 and will guide you through a customized setup if required.
+We are happy to help you find your way around the new GA4 and will guide you through a customised setup if required.

 Head of Data